Varnava Nastić: Early life and education

-He was born Vojislav Nastić in Gary, Indiana, on January 31, 1914, into a family of Serbian immigrants.
-His parents were Atanasije and Zorka Nastić, and the family attended the St. Sava Serbian Orthodox Church, which is now located in Merrillville.
-Nastić was baptized there, later served as an altar boy, and was first recognized as a prodigy in reciting Serbian traditional epic poetry.
+He was born Vojislav Nastić in Gary, Indiana, on 31 January 1914, into a family of Serbian immigrants.
+His parents were Atanasije and Zorka (née Laković) Nastić, and the family attended the St. Sava Serbian Orthodox Church, which was then in Gary and is now located in Merrillville.
+Nastić was baptized there and later served as an altar boy at St. Sava.
+While living in Gary, he was first recognized as a prodigy in reciting Serbian traditional epic poetry.

 In 1923, when Nastić was still a child, the family returned to their homeland, Yugoslavia.
 He attended high school in Sarajevo, graduating in 1933.
 He continued his education at the University of Belgrade's Faculty of Orthodox Theology, graduating in 1937.
 After graduating, he taught as a catechist in two high schools in Sarajevo.

 Role as member of the clergy

-In 1940, Nastić took monastic vows in the Mileševa Monastery, receiving the monastic name Varnava (Barnabas).
+In 1940, Nastić took monastic vows in the Mileševa Monastery, receiving the monastic name Varnava (Barnabas) after Apostle Barnabas of the Seventy and the Serbian Patriarch Varnava (Rosić).
 Varnava was ordained hierodeacon by Metropolitan Bishop Petar of Dabar-Bosna.
 Varnava remained in Sarajevo during World War II.

-After the war, he was ordained hieromonk and raised to the rank of protosyncellus by Bishop Nektarije of Zvornik and Tuzla.
+After the war in 1947, he was ordained hieromonk and raised to the rank of protosyncellus by Bishop Nektarije of Zvornik and Tuzla.
 In its first regular session, the Holy Assembly of the Serbian Orthodox Church elected Varnava the auxiliary bishop to the Serbian Patriarch with the title Bishop of Hvosno, with the responsibility of administering the Diocese of Dabar-Bosnia.
 On 28 August, 1947, he received the episcopal consecration by Patriarch Gavrilo, bishop Nektarije, and bishop Vikentije of Zletovo and Strumica.

 Treason charges and death

-After preaching against Communism as a bishop, the Yugoslavian government arrested him on treason charges.
-He was sentenced to 11 years in prison in 1948, but was released in 1951, though remained under government surveillance.